mmbman/Katagiri/1984-03-22-Mindfulness-Talk-2.md

 ### Summary

 The body is total dynamic working, and total dynamic working is like a maple leaf falling, showing its front and back.
 And also, the maple leaf is sucked into a black hole.
-Failure is development and growth.
+Failure is really development and growth.
 There is more discussion of *shamata* and *vipassana*, the intersection of time and space, and the meaning of *mind only*.

 ### Transcript